Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Introduction

 In the context of EMA, these missing data mechanism occur with varying frequency.
 As with cross-sectional MCAR, time series MCAR is relatively rare as the criterion is difficult to meet.
 MAR and MNAR will occur in time series at the same frequencies as their cross-sectional counterparts, in both cases being relatively common.
 TMAR is the most commonly occurring missing data mechanism in EMA as it depends on the data collection schedule (and it is rare to have a perfect data collection schedule).
-Finally, ATMAR is common when there are time trends in EMA data.
+Finally, ATMAR would occur when there is an autoregressive relation for a given variable, and that variable is afflicted by MNAR missingness.

-While there are some commonalities between cross-sectional and time series missingness, time-dependent missingness is unique to time series analysis.
+While there are commonalities between missingness that occurs in cross-sectional data and time series data, time-dependent missingness is unique to time series analysis.
 Because of this, methods of missing data imputation differ between cross-sectional and time series data.
 This will be considered in the next section.